Sand mining plans littered with red flags

 As part of its presentation to government officials and communities, Niugini Sands has made the claim it is ultimately owned by four Singapore based entities, including WWTEG (1973) and Xin Hui Investments.

-As previously reported, PNGi has found these claims to be false.
-Niugini Sands is a front for the Singapore registered company Niugini Resources & Investments Pte Ltd which is in turn owned by four individuals, Derrick Ong Puay Khoon (30%), Marcus Ong Wei Xiang (30%), Song Zhaojun (20%) and Lim Eng Toen (20%).
+As previously reported, PNGi has found these claims do not correspond with corporate filings.
+Niugini Sands is a business front for the Singapore registered company Niugini Resources & Investments Pte Ltd which is in turn owned by four individuals, Derrick Ong Puay Khoon (30%), Marcus Ong Wei Xiang (30%), Song Zhaojun (20%) and Lim Eng Toen (20%).

 PNGi has also previously revealed there are no companies by the name of WWTEG (1973) or Xin Hui Investments registered in Singapore.